Frequently Asked Questions

-All exams are multiple-choice with a 1 to 100 points international grading system.
-The passing grade is 50 points for the Certificate Courses, 60 points for the Associate and Bachelor Degrees, and 70 points for the Master's Degrees.
-Students that get a grade below passing can retake the test up to three times.
-Failure on achieving the minimum passing grade in the tests can be compensated by writing projects for extra credit.
+All exams are multiple-choice with a 1 to 100 points grading system.
+The passing grade is 50 points for the Certificate Courses, 60 points for the Associate and Bachelor's Degrees, and 70 points for the Master's Degrees.
+Students can take exams multiple times until the passing grade is achieved.
+Each time you start a new exam, the questions and answers are shuffled, meaning that every exam is unique.

 What are Credit Hours?

 A credit hour is a measuring unit adopted by educational institutions, mainly in the United States.
 Credit hours are used to count educational credits.
 It is usually based on the number of hours the student is exposed to a course during a week during an academic semester.
 The courses you take at Lucent are worth three credit hours each.